-The entire training should be completed over the course of five days.
+Welcome to Day Four of Lead the Way: PHA Governance and Financial Management.
+You may complete this course with your colleagues from your PHA, or with nearby PHAs.
+This course is intended to be completed over the course of five days.
 We recommend that there be no more than one day between Days One through Three, and no more than one week between Days Three through Five.

-Sample agendas for each day are provided for your reference.
-These agendas are meant to provide a reference of how much time should be spent on each lesson.
+A sample agenda is provided for your reference.
+This agenda is meant to provide a reference of how much time should be spent on each lesson.
 However, different groups will have different needs.
 If a group feels the need to spend more time on a particular topic, they should do so.